Barbara Baska

-Barbara Baska (Budapest, 17 July 1984) is a graphic designer and cinematographer.
+Barbara Baska (born 17 July 1984 in Budapest) is a graphic designer and cinematographer.

 Biography

-Born on 17 July 1984. in Budapest, Hungary.
-Her talent has showed itself early, she began her studies in a drawing class in Városmajor secondary school, located in Budapest.
+Born on 17 July 1984, in Budapest, Hungary.
+She began her formal studies in a drawing class in Városmajor secondary school, located in Budapest, where at the age of 15 the principal entrusted her with designing the entire visual identity of the Council of Europe's Democracy for School project.
+While still in high school, she was also commissioned to design the Hungarian visual identities for several world-famous stars visiting Hungary.

 After the high school she attended the Hungarian University of Fine Arts, Department of Graphic Design, and graduated in 2008.

-In 2004 Her first success was in Athens at International Antismoking Festival where her poster won the First Prize.
+In 2004, her poster won the First Prize at the International Antismoking Festival in Athens.